MaximBigun/Zanzarah-Display-Fixer/README.md

 - Install Steam Zanzarah.
 - Run our Zanzarah Display Fixer and patch zanthp.exe.
 - Install dgVoodoo2 for the game.
-- In dgVoodoo, set the desired resolution—1920×1080 by default, but you can go higher or use ultrawide if needed—and the maximum available VRAM.
+- In dgVoodoo, set the desired resolution—1920×1080 by default and the maximum available VRAM.
 - Launch the Zanzarah Startup Menu.
 - In the game, select 1920×1080×16.
 - Our patch adjusts the positioning of HP, jump energy, spells, and charges for a 16:9 aspect ratio.